kailo-beewell/kailo_beewell_dashboard_package/docs/authentication.md

 ## How to set up user authentication

 1. If not already in environment, install django (add to requirements.txt, recreate environment)
 2. Create a Django app.
+In terminal:
-In terminal: `django-admin startproject config .`.
+    * `django-admin startproject config .`

     This produced a config folder containing 5 .py files.
-3. Create a superuser to manage all other users: `python3 manage.py migrate` and `python3 manage.py createsuperuser`.
+3. Create a superuser to manage all other users:
+    * `python3 manage.py migrate`
+    * `python3 manage.py createsuperuser`

     Then enter user as `kailobeewell` and the dartington email address.
 I have record of password personally which I can share with other team members.

 4. Start the server: `python3 manage.py runserver`.
 5. Open web-browser and go to http://localhost:8000/admin/.
 Login with the superuser username and password just created.
 6. Add some users by clicking '+ Add' next to Users, then entering a username and password for each user.
 For the synthetic dashboard, I create some basic logins (which need to be more secure for actual dashboard).
 For each user followed the format of: